 Rear Panel | Controls for mic gain, phantom power and limiter

-connectivity_icon Connectivity
+Connectivity

 XLR Inputs | Clean mic preamps with locks but no TRS

-One of the hidden jewels of the DR-100MKII design is the coaxial digital-in port, allowing direct recording from a digital mixer, mic preamp, or DAT.
-Wish it was a RCA jack instead of a 3.5mm but still a welcome feature, especially since few portables have digital in.
+One of the hidden jewels of the DR-100 MKII design is the coaxial digital-in port, allowing direct recording from a digital mixer, mic preamp, or DAT.
+I wish it was an RCA jack instead of a 3.5mm, but it is still a welcome feature, especially since few portables have digital in.
 And it ships with a mini to RCA adapter so you're ready to go out of the box!
 The digital in works great with my MOTU Ultralite, reaping the benefits of the better preamps and DAC while sparing me from dragging around my MacBook Pro.

 Output options are few: headphone port and analog stereo out, both mini stereo jacks.
 Tascam could have easily squeezed in a pair of RCA jacks.
 So adapters will be needed to interface with studio and home stereo systems.
 I rarely use output jacks since the SD card goes straight in my Mac for storage and editing, so no biggie.
 It has mini-USB for charging and uploading to your computer, but not for playback or recording.
-A card reader is faster for uploads but it's good to have a USB port just in case.
+A card reader is faster for uploads, but it's good to have a USB port just in case.

-battery_icon Batteries
+Batteries

 I love the dual battery setup with rechargeable Li-Ion and AA backup.
 No problem lasting through a long rehearsal and concert.
-Although the DR-100MKII doesn't ship with a charger, you can charge it with any USB charger, including iPhone chargers, or plug into a computer USB port.
+Although the DR-100 MKII doesn't ship with a charger, you can charge it with any USB charger, including iPhone chargers, or plug it into a computer USB port.

-fequency Sound Quality
+Sound Quality

 I'm a music educator and use the MKII to record college music ensembles, primarily classical guitar.
-I attach the DR-100MKII to a Gitzo carbon fiber tripod with the mics pointed at the ensemble.
-An Arca quick release plate lives on the MKII for fast setup/tear down I'm directing and playing, but also operating the DR-100 MKII, so having a wired remote to start/stop record is a Godsend.
+I attach the DR-100 MKII to a tripod with the mics pointed at the ensemble.
+An Arca quick release plate lives on the MKII for fast setup/tear down.
+I'm directing and playing, but also operating the DR-100 MKII, so having a wired remote to start/stop record is nice.
 IR remote doesn't work from the rear, hence the wired remote.

 Frary Guitar Duo | La Vechia Galliard | Tascam DR-100 MKII (built-in mic)

-Solo and small ensembles of classical guitars are challenging to record due to low sound levels and subsequent high preamp gain and spare mix.And this is where the MKII shines: preamps are transparent and clean, a improvement over the DR-100 and DR-40.
-If I record in a quiet room, no Bias SoundSoap noise reduction is needed!
+Solo and small ensembles of classical guitars are challenging to record due to low sound levels and subsequent high preamp gain.
+And this is where the MKII shines: preamps are fairly clean and an improvement over the DR-100 and DR-40.

 The main sound quality gotcha is the limiter: sounds terrible so I don't use it.
 I've learned to be meticulous about gain levels.
-The limiter in the DR-44WL and DR-60D MKII sound considerably better.
+The limiter in the DR-44WL and DR-60D MKII sound better.

 Peter Kun Frary | Agashi (Frary) | Tascam DR-100 MKII (built-in mic)